 Employment discrimination can come in many forms, whether you’re going through the hiring process, being treated poorly at work, or have just been fired from a job and think discrimination was the reason for it.
-Discrimination can also be seen in the workplace when workers compensation benefits are being applied for and in other less-common circumstances.

 When trying to determine whether you have a case for employment discrimination, it’ll come down to whether or not you’re working under a protected status and if you can provide evidence that discrimination took place.
 At Snider & Associates, LLC, our attorneys have a deep understanding of employment law and can assist you in determining whether your situation warrants a claim.